KarlVM12/NLP-Ambiguity-Parser/README.md

         //      └─ to(prep, preposition)
         //          └─ Ron Smith(pobj, noun)
 ```
-From here, we were able to use our Intent Classifier and Semantic Mapping to pull out the key context of this sentence like the main verb intent to 'send' a 'message' and entity/recipient 'Ron Smith'
+From here, we were able to use our Intent Classifier and Semantic Mapping to pull out the key context of this sentence like the main verb intent to 'send' a 'message' and entity/recipient 'Ron Smith'<br>
-Used this intent to filter the 'story' of the prompt -> we have a message intent and recipient with a subordinate clause containing a message -> classify 'CHAT' story ->
+Used this intent to filter the 'story' of the prompt -> we have a message intent and recipient with a subordinate clause containing a message -> classify 'CHAT' story
 -> CAPTAIN AI knows that means to send a message to Ron Smith that says "he is flying in flight <FLIGHT_NUMBER>".
-The CAPTAIN also knows when it has an entities and a query about a flight, it grabs that info
--> <FLIGHT_NUMBER> will be filled in by CAPTAIN after querying database.
+The CAPTAIN also knows when it has an entities and a query about a flight, it grabs that info -> <FLIGHT_NUMBER> will be filled in by CAPTAIN after querying database.<br>

-**All this is done with just a Grammar based language model, no transformers, super fast, lightweight, can run on device**
+**All this is done with just a Grammar based language model, no transformers, super fast, lightweight, can run on device** <br>
 This helps greatly in increase true solid context, not based on probability, reducing ambiguity and achieving exactly as the user intended while being able to break down any prompt.